 });

-The end result: persistent root SSH access to the router, established the moment the admin opens the scan page, with no visible indication to the admin that anything happened.
-Once this payload has executed, the wifi SSIDs and the scan page are no longer needed: remote root access will remain open.
+The end result: persistent root SSH access to the router, established the moment the admin opened the scan page, with no visible indication to the admin that anything happened.
+Once this payload had executed, the wifi SSIDs and the scan page were no longer needed: remote root access would remain open.

 I verified this myself on a factory-default OpenWrt 25.12.0 installation on a FRITZ!Repeater 1750E.